The continuum spectrum of nonrelativistic multi-frequency Proca stars: Abstract

 \section{Abstract}

-Multi-frequency Proca stars are excited equilibrium configurations of a selfgravitating massive vector field that coexist with conventional stationary states in the solution space of the $s=1$ Schr\"odinger-Poisson system.
-In this paper, we present a systematic study of the continuum spectrum of spherical multi-frequency Proca stars and show that they interpolate between the discrete set of stationary states of constant polarization.
-Furthermore, we also analyze their stability and demonstrate that a subset of these multi-frequency configurations are linearly stable against general perturbations.
-We briefly discuss the potential implications of multi-frequency states for proving the particle spin in ultralight dark matter models.
+Multi-frequency Proca stars are excited selfgravitating solutions of the $s=1$ Schr\"odinger-Poisson system that generalize the conventional stationary states of a massive vector field.
+Unlike stationary states, which are characterized by a single oscillation frequency, multi-frequency configurations exhibit a quasi-periodic dynamics involving two or three distinct frequencies.
+In this paper, we present a systematic study of the spectrum of spherical multi-frequency Proca stars and show that, at fixed particle number, they form continuous families interpolating between discrete stationary states of constant linear polarization.
+Furthermore, we analyze their stability and demonstrate that a subset of these multi-frequency configurations are linearly stable against general perturbations.
+In particular, we show that a necessary, although not sufficient, condition for stability is the presence of a non-negligible nodeless component, and that radial stability alone is not sufficient to guarantee full linear stability.
+Finally, we briefly discuss the potential implications of multi-frequency states for proving the particle spin in ultralight dark matter models.